rebcabin/tangledown/README.md

 - README.md files should be authoritative and complete.
 README.md files that _can't_ get out of sync with code are best.

+- Let's write the README.md **first**, before we write any code, to record our thinking and reasonong, and to save the future work of reverse engineering our code.
+Let's recursively do this: think, write, code, (test, refactor, test, refactor, ...), rinse and repeat.

 - Let's put _all the real, live code_ for a project inside README.md, along with authoritative documentation.
 When you modify one, modify the other along with it.

 - Let's write README.md for human reasoning and understanding, that is, _top-down_ instead of _bottom-up_.
 Let's help readers understand the big picture before overwhelming them with implementation details.